poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 If we don't hit some kind of unforeseen wall, it seems reasonable to expect the field of AI (not necessarily LLMs on their own) to keep progressing like this.

-Dario Amodei's prediction is on the most bullish side, but a lot of independent researchers think we're likely to reach AGI in the next few years too.
-The "Research Community Prediction Date" from [The AGI Clock](https://theagiclock.com/) is 2036.
-On Metacalculus, the online forecasting platform, the [aggregate prediction is 2033](https://www.metaculus.com/questions/5121/date-of-artificial-general-intelligence/).

-We could perhaps take some comfort from the fact that plenty of people disagree too — it's safe to say there's no real consensus.
+Dario Amodei's prediction is on the most bullish side though.
+We could perhaps take comfort from the fact that plenty of people disagree too — it's safe to say there's no real consensus.

 <img src="/images/posts/2026-02-01-responsible-ai/espai.jpg" alt="2023 Expert Survey on Progress in AI (ESPAI) graph showing Probability of HLMI on the y-axis and Year (2025 to around 2124) on the x-axis"/>